tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

     | `p1.String HAS 'abc'` | Yes | |
     | `p3.Double HAS '1.0'` | Yes | String literal was successfully parsed to a **Double** value. |

-1. If type is omitted for property but name is specified, then the following steps are performed:
+1. If a type is omitted for property but name is specified, then the following steps are performed:

     1. All properties with given name and types are taken.
     1. Left-hand side and right-hand side operands are grouped in pairs by type.